-While inputs of pollution into the river are no longer as severe as they used to be, the legacy of harmful activities has left many environmental challenges that still need to be addressed.
+While inputs of pollution into the river are no longer as severe as they used to be, the legacy of harmful activities has left many environmental challenges that still need to be addressed within the AOC.
+This includes managing contaminated sediment on the river bottom, and restoring fish habitat.